 - Self Assessment Tool

-- Instruct individuals to complete the province’s COVID-19 screening app no more than 1 hour before coming to the University, save a PDF copy of their outcome from the tool and email their direct supervisor to advise them of their result (whether they are clear to attend campus, or have been advised to get tested for COVID-19 or to isolate).
+- Instruct individuals to complete the province’s COVID-19 screening app no more than 1 hour before coming to the University, save a copy of their outcome from the tool and contact their direct supervisor to advise them of their result (whether they are clear to attend campus, or have been advised to get tested for COVID-19 or to isolate).
 For more information, refer to the step-by-step guide for Chairs and Employment Supervisors.

 - Hand Hygiene